-StackPath EdgeRules allow you to customize the way StackPath responds to requests for websites.
+StackPath EdgeRules allows you to customize the way StackPath responds to requests for websites.
 To make the setup process even easier, the most popular rules are included in single-click presets.

 The StackPath preset EdgeRules take effect as soon as StackPath's servers receive the request and are compatible with both CDN and WAF integrations.

 These rules will only work with domains that resolve to the StackPath Systems.
 When using a custom delivery domain, or full site integration, this will require making changes to your DNS records, you can read more here.

 Force WWW Connections

 The Force WWW Connections Rule redirects every request to a WWW subdomain.
 This works on all requests towards the StackPath Edge Address and any delivery domains that have been set up.
 Because of this, this rule is only recommended to redirect the apex domain to your WWW subdomain, assuming both already resolve to the CDN through DNS.
 It is recommended that this rule to only be used with a Full Site Integration.